tomduck/pandoc-fignos/README.md

     ![Caption.](image.png){#fig:id}

 The prefix `#fig:` is required. `id` should be replaced with a unique identifier composed of letters, numbers, dashes, slashes and underscores.
+If `id` is omitted then the figure will be numbered but unreferenceable.

 Alternatively, use attributed links: